Central Arkansas Library System: Architecture

-The current Main library branch is part of a complex of renovated buildings in downtown Little Rock.
-The main library building had originally been a hardware warehouse in the early 1900s.
+The Main Library is part of a complex of renovated buildings in downtown Little Rock.
+The Main Library building was originally a hardware warehouse in the early 1900s.
 In 1997, the building was completely refurbished as a library.
 The updated building served as the centerpiece of the River Market District.

 Soon after the opening of the Main library, the neighboring property was similarly re-purposed by the library system.
 The Thomas Cox & Sons Machinery Company's warehouse was from the same time period.
-CALS opened the "Cox Creative Center" houses a used book and gift store, a coffee shop and bakery, three art galleries, and meeting rooms.
-The 18,600 square foot building has been renamed "The Bookstore at Library Square."
+CALS opened the Cox Creative Center, which houses a used book and gift store, a coffee shop and bakery, three art galleries, and meeting rooms.
+The 18,600 square foot building has been renamed the Bookstore at Library Square.

-These two buildings, along with the Dee Brown branch earned the then-director of CALS the Award of Merit by the American Institute of Architects (IAI) in 2002.
+These two buildings, along with the Dee Brown branch, earned the then-director of CALS the Award of Merit by the American Institute of Architects (IAI) in 2002.

+The 63,000 square foot CALS Bobby L. Roberts Library of Arkansas History & Art (formerly the Arkansas Studies Institute) was constructed from 2006 to 2009.
+The architect was Polk Stanley Rowland Curzon Porter Architects.